Sir James Heath, 1st Baronet: Personal life

 Heath was married four times.
 He married firstly, on 12 July 1881, Euphemia Celina, second daughter of Pieter Van-der-Byl, of Cape Town, South Africa, and of Elsenwood, Surrey, England.
 They had one daughter who survived her parents and one son, Percy Voltelin Heath, who died unmarried from wounds received in the First World War in France in September 1914.
 Lady Heath (as she became known following the creation of her husband's baronetcy) died on 21 August 1921.

 He married secondly, on 6 February 1924, Mrs Joy Nitch Smith, eldest daughter of John Hounsell, of Stillman Valley, Ogle County, Illinois, U.S.A.
 There were no children of this marriage, which was annulled at his petition in 1927.

 His third wife was Sophie Catherine Theresa Mary, previously Mrs Elliott Lynn, daughter of James Peirce-Evans, and better known during their marriage as Mary, Lady Heath (1896–1939), the Irish aviator.
 They married on 11 October 1927, he aged 75 and she 30 years old, but this marriage produced no children and he divorced her in 1932, although she had obtained a divorce decree nisi at Reno, Nevada, U.S.A. in 1930, citing his cruelty to her.

 He married fourthly, on 6 February 1935, Dorothy Mary (born 1899), elder daughter of Christopher Mortimer Hodgson, of Beech, near Alton, Hampshire, England.
 She was 47 years his junior, but there were no children of this marriage.
 She survived him.

 Baronetcy and death

-In 1904 he was made a baronet, of Ashorne Hill in the county of Warwickshire.
-Because his only son had died unmarried in World War I in 1914, the title became extinct on his death, aged ninety, on 24 December (Christmas Eve), 1942.
+On 15 December 1904 Heath was made a baronet, of Ashorne Hill in the county of Warwickshire.
+Because his only son had died unmarried in World War I in 1914, the title became extinct on his death, aged 90, on 24 December (Christmas Eve), 1942.